Breast Surgeon Singapore: How to Choose a Specialist You Can Trust?

 7. Know the risks.

-If minimally invasive procedures are not 100% safe, then imagine the complications that could arise with a major surgery like breast augmentation or breast reduction.
+f minimally invasive procedures are not 100% safe, then imagine the complications that could arise with a major surgery like breast augmentation, breast reconstruction or breast reduction.
 Make sure you are fully acquainted with the potential dangers that your operation will carry.
 Take some time to ponder over it and don’t show up at the doctor’s door unless you are certain you want this.

 8. Check reviews online but take them with a pinch of salt.

 You want to read a gazillion reviews on social media and other websites to get a feel for how other people’s procedures came out.
 There are plenty of patients documenting their journeys all the way from the consultation phase to a couple of months after surgery, so it won’t be difficult to put your hands on some.
 You can even take things further by contacting one of these fellows to ask for more details or get recommendations.
 (Needless to say, if you have any friends, family members or acquaintances that have been through this, now is the time to have a word with them.)